ethereum/trin/book/src/developers/core_concepts/cryptographic_accumulator.md

 A cryptographic accumulator is a structure that allows verification of a specific block header in the past is part of the canonical chain.

-The History sub-protocol is reponsible for accumulator-related data.
+The History sub-protocol is responsible for accumulator-related data.

 An accumulator has been constructed for the Portal Network, because it is too burdensome to keep all the headers on disk.
 This applies to pre-merge blocks.
 For post-merge blocks, the Beacon Chain already maintains an accumulator that Trin can use via a Beacon Chain light client.